mitotic/slidoc/README.md

 paced mode, where the user is forced to view the document as a sequence of slides.
 Information about the state of a paced slideshow is saved in the persistent local storage of the browser, using the filename as the key.
-It is enabled by the option:
+It is enabled by the options:

-    --pace=pace_level,delay_sec,try_count,try_delay
+    --pace=pace_level --slide_delay=delay_sec

 * `pace_level` if non-zero, implies that document is to be viewed in in an incremental fashion, as a slideshow, until the last slide is reached.
-(If less than two, switching to scrolling view is permitted.)
+(Switching to scrolling view is permitted, unless the feature `slides_only` is enabled.) `pace_level=1` allows viewing slides and answering questions in any order prior to submission. `pace_level=2` requires sequential viewing and each question to be attempted before proceeding further.

 * `delay_sec` if non-zero, forces a minimum delay between slides

-* `try_count` if non-zero, forces each question to be attempted at least this many times (except for multiple-choice, where only one attempt is required).

-* `try_delay` if non-zero, forces a wait after an incorrect attempt.

 The Notes portion of a question slide is hidden until a correct response is received or all tries are exhausted.